History, interesting facts

 - 15 urban-type settlements;

-Gomel Oblast is the country’s largest industrial region, accounting for more than 20% of the country's industrial production.
+Gomel Oblast is the country’s largest industrial region, accounting for nearly 20% of the country's industrial production.

-There are 1,172 companies, including a number of international brands.
-They include Mozyr Oil Refinery, Mozyrsalt, Belarusian Steel Mill BMZ, Spartak confectionery factory, and Rogachev Milk Canning Plant, which is famous for its condensed milk, Belorusneft, Gomselmash, Svetlogorsk Khimvolokno, GomelSteklo, Svetlogorsk Pulp and Board Mill, Gomeldrev, and Rechitsa Metalware Plant.
+There are over 1,300 companies, including a number of international brands.
+They include Mozyr Oil Refinery, Mozyrsalt, Belarusian Steel Mill BMZ, Spartak confectionery factory, and Rogachev Milk Canning Plant, which is famous for its condensed milk, Belorusneft, Gomselmash, Svetlogorsk Khimvolokno, GomelSteklo, Svetlogorsk Pulp and Board Mill, Gomeldrev, Rechitsa Metalware Plant, Gomel Chemical Plant, Dobrush Porcelain Factory.

 One of the most important sectors of economy in Gomel Oblast is agriculture: meat and dairy farming, vegetable and potato growing, and flax growing in the eastern part of the oblast.

-There are 205 agricultural companies in Gomel Oblast.
-The leading ones include Gomel Poultry Farm, Brilevo agricultural company, Zarya agricultural company, Krinichnaya experimental facility, Holmech agricultural company, Zvezda agricultural company, Tikhinichi agricultural company, Zarechye agricultural company, and Kozenki-Agro.
+There are 184 agricultural companies in Gomel Oblast.
+The leading ones include Brilevo agricultural company, Zarya agricultural company, Krinichnaya experimental facility, Zvezda agricultural company, Tikhinichi agricultural company, and Kozenki-Agro.

 Gomel Oblast farmers do not only meet the domestic demand for staple foodstuffs, provide raw materials for the processing industry (production of meat and meat products, dairy products and animal feed), but also constantly increase export supplies.

-The free economic zone Gomel-Raton was set up in 1998 to cover the areas not only in Gomel, but also in 12 towns and cities of Gomel Oblast.
+The free economic zone Gomel-Raton was set up in 1998 to cover the areas in Gomel and 12 towns and cities of Gomel Oblast.

 Gomel Oblast boasts a well-developed scientific and technology sector, which is represented by three institutes of the National Academy of Sciences of Belarus, six higher educational institutions, more than 20 R&D institutes, special design bureaus that employ about 3,000 specialists.